featured image

 Frame rate25,000,000 Hz ÷ 420,00059.52 Hz

-When the Counters Lie: Timing Violations and Blank-Screen Failures
+When the Counters Lie: Blank Screens and Clock Violations

-What happens if the pixel clock is wrong?
+Wrong pixel clock.
 If you supply 50 MHz instead of 25 MHz, every timing interval halves.
-The monitor detects an unsupported horizontal frequency (62.5 kHz instead of 31.25 kHz) and displays nothing — or worse, a rolling, distorted image.
-There is no error message; the screen simply goes dark.
+The monitor detects an unsupported horizontal frequency (62.5 kHz instead of 31.25 kHz) and displays nothing — or a rolling, distorted image.
+There’s no error message.
+The screen just goes dark.

-What happens if a counter overflows?
+Counter overflow.
 The sx register is ten bits wide (range 0–1023), but it only counts to 799.
-If a reset glitch allowed sx to reach 800+ without wrapping, the de signal would remain low, producing a frame with no visible pixels.
-The synchronous reset guard prevents this by forcing both counters to zero on any reset assertion.
+If a reset glitch allowed sx to reach 800+ without wrapping, de would stay low permanently, producing a frame with no visible pixels.
+The synchronous reset guard prevents this.

-What about metastability?
+Metastability.
 The pixel clock and the system clock are in different domains.
-In this design, the pixel clock is derived from the system clock via a simple divider, which guarantees a fixed phase relationship.
-If the clocks were independent (for example, from separate oscillators), a clock-domain crossing synchronizer would be required on every signal that crosses the boundary.
+In this design, the pixel clock is derived from the system clock via a simple divider, guaranteeing a fixed phase relationship.
+If the clocks were independent — from separate oscillators, for example — a clock-domain crossing synchronizer would be required on every signal crossing the boundary.
 The divider approach eliminates this entire class of bugs.

-The skill you have acquired is not specific to 640×480.
+The skill you’ve acquired isn’t specific to 640×480.
 Every VESA display mode — 800×600, 1024×768, 1920×1080 — follows the same structure: active region, front porch, sync pulse, back porch, repeated horizontally and vertically.
 Change the six parameters and the pixel clock, and this same module generates any standard VGA signal.
+Video timing is arithmetic, not protocol.

 We respect your privacy.